 Regardless of other sources of support, NIH training programs (National Research Service Award) require full-time training, and trainees must comply with all NRSA requirements (see NIHGPS).
 There is no prorating the required hours of RCR training.
 RCR training must be face-to-face as much as possible, but exceptions may be granted by the awarding Institute.
 Please contact the NIH Program Officer in charge of the award.

-- To be compliant, how often must a postdoc complete the eight-hours of required training?
+- To be compliant, how often must RCR training be complete?

 Every four years.

 - What do you do if you have witnessed unethical behavior?

 To discuss or report compliance concerns, you are encouraged to directly contact the Chief Compliance and Ethics Officer via the page operated at 713-792-7090 or through the Institutional Compliance Office at 713-745-6636.
 For more information view Detecting and Addressing Compliance Concerns.